ganlanyuan/tiny-slider/README.md

   });
 </script>
 ```
+NOTE:
++ The breakpoints behave like `(min-width: breakpoint)` in CSS, so an undefined option will be inherited from previous small breakpoints.
-NOTE: `fixedWidth` can only be changed to other positive integers.
++ `fixedWidth` can only be changed to other positive integers.
 It can't be changed to negtive integer, 0 or other data type.
 *[top↑](#tiny-slider-20)*

 ## Methods